beerfactory/beerfactory-site/content/pages/getting_started.rst

 What's next ?
 -------------

-This project is in features definition and general architecture analysis.
+BrewBox project is in features definition and general architecture analysis.
+BrewManager will come later.
 Project activity will be reported on the `blog </category/news.html>`_.
 Anyone interested in this project is welcome to contribute on the `community forum <http://forum.beerfactory.org>`_.